 “It’s the only way to keep you both safe.”

 I clenched my jaw.
 She was acting like she was never coming back and that we would never see each other again.

 We stood there eyeing each other.
 I waited for her to make a move and as soon as I blinked she disappeared.
-The next thing I knew it was losing consciousness and was falling down.
-I expected to fall to the ground but the last thing I felt was her embracing arms as she held me close.
+The next thing I knew, I was losing consciousness and falling down.
+I expected to fall to the ground, but the last thing I felt were her embracing arms as she held me close to her beating heart.